xdigu/api-rest-tdd/README.md

 All tests run with a sqlite database, it's configured in `.env.test` file if you want to run in another environment you can set there.

-To run test first is executed a pre script that create database in sqlite with the migrations that is insite `src/dabase/migrations` and after all tests is run a post script that undo all migrations.
+To run test first is executed a pre script that create database in sqlite with the migrations that is inside `src/dabase/migrations` and after all tests is run a post script that undo all migrations.

 To run all tests just run: